David-Mulder/paper-datatable/README.md

 # paper-datatable

 A [material design implementation of a data table](https://www.google.com/design/spec/components/data-tables.html).
-Let's call this a pretty solid alpha release, but not yet even beta.
-I will hopefully be fixing it more and more over time, but figuring out why it isn't working in Microsoft Edge is a problem that ~~keeps eluding me~~ kept eluding me till Edge fixed some internal bugs and now it mostly works.
+Let's call this a pretty solid alpha release, or maybe even a beta.

 Documentation **and demos** can be found here: http://david-mulder.github.io/paper-datatable/components/paper-datatable/

-**Important:** This element *does* support custom `<template>`'s for each column, *including* two way binding (so you can place `<paper-input>`'s in your cells and listen for data changes), as far as I know this is pretty unique, but it's also the reason why it can be a bit slow on Firefox and is so hard to get working on Edge.
+**Important:** This element *does* support custom `<template>`'s for each column, *including* two way binding (so you can place `<paper-input>`'s in your cells and listen for data changes), as far as I know this is pretty unique, but it's also the reason why it can be a bit slow on Firefox and Edge.

 ## Installation

 The element can be installed using bower using

     bower install --save paper-datatable

 ## Usage